Process Analysis Workspace

 - Use Current user data when checking your own drafts

-- Use Open data when comparing published datasets
+- Use Open data when comparing published datasets.
+Process profiles and LCIA detail rows in

 Process search